sxjack/uav_electronic_ids/id_open/README.md

 Last tested with opendroneid release 1.0.
 Unlikely to see further development.

-If you are thinking of using this to make remote IDs for use in the US or EU, there is a problem.
-It looks like both of these jurisdictions are going to require IDs to transmit ANSI/CTA serial numbers.
+If you are thinking of using this to make remote IDs for use in the US or EU, there are problems.
+  * It looks like both of these jurisdictions are going to require IDs to transmit ANSI/CTA serial numbers.
 (See the table at the bottom of [this page](https://github.com/opendroneid/opendroneid-core-c/).)
+  * The FAA are requiring remote IDs to be tamper resistant (see their [acceptance of the ASTM Means of Compliance](https://www.federalregister.gov/documents/2022/08/11/2022-16997/accepted-means-of-compliance-remote-identification-of-unmanned-aircraft) ).
+I don't see how this can be done with an open source, home built ID.